-There are 4 styles of backplate handles but the most common type is the Lever latch door handle on a backplate.
+There are 4 styles of latch door handles but the most common type is the Lever latch door handle on a backplate.
 This can be found in residential houses, commercial spaces and public buildings.
 Doors are fitted with this handle along with a mortice latch which is used to keep the door shut.
-The door handle features a lever handle which is used operate this latch.
+The door handle features a lever handle which is used to operate this latch.

 When the lever handle is pushed down, the spindle bar (which passes through the door and the tubular latch inside the door) rotates allowing the door to be opened.
-Lever Latch door handles is normally found on doors leading into the living and dining rooms as they don’t require any type of locking.
-These handles are are also easy to install and use plus are available in a huge variety of styles and finishes with Hiatt Hardware
+Lever Latch door handles are normally found on doors leading into the living and dining rooms as they don’t require any type of locking.
+These handles are also easy to install and use plus are available in a huge variety of styles and finishes with Hiatt Hardware.

 What tubular latch do I need for my lever latch door handle?

 To install a lever latch door handle, you will need a mortice tubular door latch.
 As its name suggests the tubular latch is usually morticed into a door; this allows the door to be opened and closed by means of a door handle or a doorknob.

 The word ‘latching’ is the act of a door being closed and remaining held shut.
 The door latch is one of the most important pieces of a door hardware kit and we’re going to look at the most common types of tubular latch available, and outline what latch you should use in various situations.
 We hope to help you choose the right tubular latch for your door.

 Firstly, the Tubular Latch is without a doubt the most common type of door latch available in the UK market.
 The tubular latch is usually a rectangular steel casing tube which at its most simple contains a spring-loaded follower and a latch bolt or ‘striker’ or ‘tongue’ of triangular metal shape at the end.
 The latch bolt retracts to open the door, and springs back to close or ‘latch’ the door and keep it closed.

 TUBULAR STEEL CASING